this is the first article in a series about my music discoveries

 As you can imagine now, I was very, very wrong.

 Therefore, Napster.
-I googled (or more probably, “yahooed”, we are speaking of 20 years ago at least) “Iron Maiden songs” and downloaded a few; namely, Hallowed Be Thy Name from the album with the same name.
+I googled (or more probably, “yahooed”, we are speaking of 20 years ago at least) “Iron Maiden songs” and downloaded a few; namely, Hallowed Be Thy Name from the album The Number of the Beast.
 It was such a huge blow to my little music world!
 I instantly understood that there were bands that didn’t abide to the 3 golden rules I’ve been reared with:

 The singer must have a melodic, beautiful voice and use it in ways to impress and generate positive feelings in the listener